• Shop

 1/3 cup milk or buttermilk

 Using a pastry cutter, cut in the shortening before adding the milk, until mixture resembles coarse crumbs.
-(Just as you would when preparing pie crust–using a pastry cutter for biscuits is one of my secrets to perfect biscuits!)
+(Just as you would when preparing pie crust-using a pastry cutter for biscuits is one of my secrets to perfect biscuits!)
 Add the milk and knead your biscuit dough.
-(Another secret to great biscuits–knead the dough lightly, a few times, adding a pinch of flour if needed to keep dough from sticking to your hands.)
-Roll out on a floured surface and cut into shapes–circles or triangles are my favorites).
+(Another secret to great biscuits-knead the dough lightly, a few times, adding a pinch of flour if needed to keep dough from sticking to your hands.)
+Roll out on a floured surface and cut into shapes-circles or triangles are my favorites).
 Bake at 450-degrees for 10-12 minutes.
-(Depending on the size of your biscuit cutter, this makes approximately 4-6 biscuits per recipe using 1 cup of mix–double, triple, as needed.
-I usually make a triple recipe to feed my hungry horde.)
+(Makes approximately 6 biscuits per recipe using 1 cup of mix-double, triple, as needed.
+I usually make at least a double recipe to feed my hungry horde.)

-You can use either milk or buttermilk, and either shortening or butter (or even lard, yes, I said LARD, there’s a reason our grandmas made great biscuits).
+You can use either milk or buttermilk, and either shortening or butter (or even lard, yes, I said LARD, there’s some in my fridge RIGHT NOW and when I’m in an indulgent mood, I use it, it’s good, there’s a reason our grandmas made great biscuits).
 And that is just the beginning!
 Oh, the creations you can bake with this one recipe!

 Based on the 1-cup mix recipe, bake garlic-cheese biscuits (add 3/4 cup grated cheese of your choice and one pressed garlic clove, or even two, or use a teaspoon of garlic powder).